The Orthologic of Epistemic Modals: Possibility semantics

-\begin{example} Figure \ref{EpCompFig} shows an epistemic compatibility frame $\mathcal{F}$ based on the compatibility frame of Example \ref{CompEx} but with two possibilities $i(x_2)$ and $i(x_4)$ added, which are the information states determined by $x_2$ and $x_4$, respectively.
-There are still ten $\between$-regular sets, which form an ortholattice isomorphic to that of Figure \ref{Fig1}.
-It is a good exercise to check that the three conditions on the $i$ function are satisfied.
-The epistemic ortholattice $O(\mathcal{F})$ is isomorphic to the epistemic ortholattice in Figure \ref{Fig1} (see Example \ref{EpModEx} below).
-We will discuss a model based on the frame $\mathcal{F}$ in Example \ref{EpModEx}.
+\begin{example} Figure \ref{EpCompFig} shows an epistemic compatibility frame $\mathcal{F}$ based on the compatibility frame of Example \ref{CompEx}.
+It is a good exercise to check that the three conditions on the $R$ relation are satisfied.
+The epistemic ortholattice $O(\mathcal{F})$ is isomorphic to the epistemic ortholattice in Figure \ref{Fig1}, as we will see when we discuss a model based on the frame $\mathcal{F}$ in Example \ref{EpModEx}.

 \end{example}

 Turning to formal semantics for $\mathcal{EL}$ (recall Definition \ref{ELDef}), Proposition \ref{EpistemicFrameToEpistemicOrtho} leads to the following.